<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Shipping Container Pool Cons

-1. They can also be just as expensive, if not more expensive than traditional pools
+1. They can be as expensive as traditional pools

-Larger container pools can cost more than $40,000 to purchase, set up, and install.
-These pools are more spacious with roughly 320 square feet, but the space pretty much only expands lengthwise.
-Keep in mind that this cost does not include the price of labor, water features, a deck, or fencing.
+Larger container pools can cost more than $45,000 to purchase, set up, and install.
+These pools offer roughly 320 square feet of space, primarily expanding in length.
+Keep in mind that this cost often does not include additional expenses such as labor, water feature, decking, or fencing.
+Once these project elements are considered, you may find that the cost is similar to that of an inground pool.

 Container pool size diagram